hannesdatta/data-spotify-playlist-ecosystem/doc/readme_database1.txt

 2.6  Is any information missing from individual instances?
      If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text.

-	Some objects may have been downloaded with errors (shows up in each object's status_code).
+	Some objects may have been downloaded with errors (shows up in each object's status_code; 200 if retrieved correctly).

+	Each API endpoint has been tried for at least 3-5 times.

 2.7  Are relationships between individual instances made